HoRi0506/HoRi0506/README.md

 I'm studying ML/DL and aiming to become a machine learning developer.

-Another goals of mine is a data analyst.
+Another goals of mine is a data analyst and data scientist.

 ### I can speak..
 - Korean